jxshdavis/Analytical-Solutions-Logistic-Regression/README.md

 1. Find a fixed data set to illustrate the behavior observed in first test of all three methods were analytic estimators had better MSE to true beta.
 2. Fix the hard coded "alternate" method where we either drop homogeneous rows or estimate them with $1-\frac{1}{2N_m}$ or $\frac{1}{2N_m}$.
+   -** We want to compare 4 different methods now.
+Make that happen with a clean comparison visualization.**
-3. Change the .transform_response() function to a .fit() named function.
+4. Change the .transform_response() function to a .fit() named function.
-4. Run experiments on an unbalaced design matrix (missing rows / low row counts for some rows).
+5. Run experiments on an unbalaced design matrix (missing rows / low row counts for some rows).
-5. Update real data experiments.
+6. Update real data experiments.

 ### Udates: